 Throughout the winter of 2012–2013 Mujtaba was held in solitary confinement, with no other intent than to inflict punishment.
 Mujtaba was denied access to a lawyer, and was not brought before a judge until a year after his detention.
 Though he had hoped to continue his studies while awaiting trial, authorities refused to let the family send him books.
 Mujtaba’s family was not even allowed to visit him.

 After years in detention, a Saudi court sentenced Mujtaba to death by beheading in June 2016, based on his false confession.
-On 25 May 2017 the final confirmation of his death sentence was handed down by the Saudi Specialized Criminal Court.
-He is now at imminent risk of beheading, as the Saudi authorities have stepped up the pace of their executions, killing 10 in just two days this month.
+On 25 May 2017, the final confirmation of his death sentence was handed down by the Saudi Specialized Criminal Court.

-Mujtaba was an ambitious young adult whose life was derailed and is at imminent risk of being cut short solely for attending a political demonstration.
-His sentencing is in blatant disregard of the basic right to freedom of expression that every individual deserves and possesses under law.
+Mujtaba was executed along with 36 other men on 23 April 2019.
+His sentencing and ultimate execution is in blatant disregard of the basic right to freedom of expression that every individual deserves and possesses under law.

 ADHRB strongly condemns the unfair trial, sentencing, and execution of Mujtaba.
 We call upon the government of Saudi Arabia to provide his family compensation for his arbitrary detention, torture, unfair trial, and execution in violation of international human right law.
 We also call upon Saudi Arabia to place a moratorium on the death penalty.